Healthdirect Free Australian health advice you can count on.

 What is erythema nodosum?

-Anyone can get erythema nodosum, but it is most common in females aged 20 to 40 years.
+Anyone can get erythema nodosum, but it's most common in people aged 20 to 40 years.
+It's also more common in females.

-Painful red lumps, or nodules, gradually appear on your skin over a week or longer.
-They usually appear on both legs, from the knees down.
-Occasionally, they can also appear on your thighs, arms or face.
+Painful red lumps, or nodules, appear on your legs, from the knees down.
+Occasionally, they can also appear on your thighs, upper arms or face.

-The lumps can be as small as a grape or bigger than an orange.
-They start off bright red and gradually become flatter and turn purple or dark red, similar to a bruise.
-They fade away without leaving a scar.
+The lumps start off bright red, or darker than your normal skin colour.
+With time, they become flatter and turn purple or dark red, like a bruise.
+They usually fade away and don't leave a scar.

 Other symptoms can include: